 Hypothesis.
-In this experiment we proposed as a null hypothesis, that MUSCLES could solve for configuration paths that included feature model drift in several seconds.
-Given that null hypothesis, the alternative hypothesis is that MUSCLES can not solve problems with drifts in a few seconds.
+We hypothesized that MUSCLES could solve for configuration paths that included feature model drift in several seconds.

 Experiment design.
 As in the first experiment, we measured the solving time of MUSCLES by generating random multi-step configuration problems and solving for configuration paths that involved larger and larger numbers of steps.
 In this second experiment, we introduced changes to the feature model at each step.
 At each step, one feature was added or removed.
 The feature model was then checked to ensure that it included one or more valid products using CSP analysis.
 If the new feature model did not contain any valid products, the feature change was reversed and another random change attempted.
 The feature models were semi-randomly generated with 20-2000 features as well as starting and ending configurations for each model.
 MUSCLES was used to derive a configuration path between the two configurations over multiple steps.
 The properties of the feature models described in Experiment 1 were also used for this experiment.